kranthiB/tech-pulse/docs/gen-ai/prompt-engineering.md

 -----

-### Designing Prompts for Everyday Work Tasks
+### Design Prompts for Everyday Work Tasks

 This section provides examples of use cases based on the 5-step framework and iteration methods to show how generative AI tools can assist with daily work tasks.

 #### Prompt Library

-- **Writing Emails**
-   Example:
+One common use case for generative AI is content production.
+For instance, writing emails:

+##### Example 1: Writing an Email

-   *"I'm a gym manager, and we have a new gym schedule.
+*"I'm a gym manager and we have a new gym schedule.
 Write an email informing our staff of the new schedule.
 Highlight the fact that the M/W/F Cardio Blast class changed from 7:00 AM to 6:00 AM.
 Make the email professional and friendly, and short so that readers can skim it quickly."*
+*(See the image)*

-   For straightforward emails, simplicity suffices.
-However, for more critical communications (e.g., essays, articles, newsletters), focus on tone and word choice.
-For example:
-   - Instead of: *"Write a casual summary."*
+For simple emails, tone may not be critical.
+However, for more important content such as essays, articles, or newsletters, tone and word choice matter greatly.
+Instead of vague instructions like *"write a casual summary,"* use specific phrases such as:

-   - Use: *"Write a summary in a friendly, easy-to-understand tone, like explaining to a curious friend."*
+*"Write a summary in a friendly, easy-to-understand tone like explaining to a curious friend."*
-   You can also provide references (e.g., previous emails or articles) to help match the tone and style.

-- **Creating Timelines and Plans**
-   Example:
+Providing references—like past emails or articles—and asking the AI to match their tone can also improve results.

+##### Example 2: Planning a Game Launch

-   *"I'm a marketer for a well-known video game producer specializing in immersive story-based online games.
-I'm planning the launch of a new medieval fantasy role-playing game about a young protagonist searching for their missing partner.
-The primary audience is young adults.
-The game is in its final development stages, and I need help creating a timeline for the year leading up to the launch.
-Also, suggest pre-launch ideas to generate buzz."
+*"I'm a marketer for a well-known video game producer known for creating immersive story-based online video games.
+I'm planning the launch of a new medieval fantasy roleplaying game that follows the path of a young protagonist searching for their missing partner.
+The game's primary audience is young adults.
+The game is reaching the end stages of development, and I need help creating a timeline before it goes live.
+Provide a rough timeline for the year leading up to its launch.
+Also, provide some pre-launch ideas to help generate buzz around the game."*

-- **Staff Scheduling**
-   Example:
+*(See image)*

+##### Example 3: Scheduling Staff Shifts

 *"I have 10 employees.
 Their employee numbers are 1 through 10.
 Create a table that tracks weekly staffing.
 Create columns for day, name, and shift (morning or afternoon).

-Morning shift and 2 employees scheduled for the afternoon shift
-   Employees should not be scheduled for a morning shift on the following day after they were scheduled for an afternoon shift.
+- Employees should not be scheduled for a morning shift on the following day after they were scheduled for an afternoon shift.
-   Employees should not be scheduled for both the morning and afternoon shifts on the same day.
+- Employees should not be scheduled for both the morning and afternoon shifts on the same day.
-   Every employee should have roughly the same number of total shifts per week"
+- Every employee should have roughly the same number of total shifts per week."*
+*(See image)*

 -----